chakravala/Grassmann.jl/docs/src/design.md

 ```@repl at
 op(a,b) |> Manifold == Manifold(a) ∪ Manifold(b)
 ```
-Thus, interoperability is simply a matter of defining one additional fallback method for the operation and also a new form `VectorBundle` compatibility morphism.
+Thus, interoperability is simply a matter of defining one additional fallback method for the operation and also a new form `TensorBundle` compatibility morphism.

 Additionally, a universal unit volume element can be specified in terms of `LinearAlgebra.UniformScaling`, which is independent of ``V`` and has its interpretation only instantiated by the context of the `TensorAlgebra{V}` element being operated on.
-The universal interoperability of `LinearAlgebra.UniformScaling` as a pseudoscalar element which takes on the `VectorBundle` form of any other `TensorAlgebra` element is handled globally.
+The universal interoperability of `LinearAlgebra.UniformScaling` as a pseudoscalar element which takes on the `TensorBundle` form of any other `TensorAlgebra` element is handled globally.
 This enables the usage of ``I`` from `LinearAlgebra` as a universal pseudoscalar element.
 ```julia
 (W::Signature)(s::UniformScaling) = ones(ndims(W)) # interpret a unit pseudoscalar